-In YE 2010, the breakdown of the bank's funding structure was 75% deposit & 25% market funded, mostly through short and medium term inter-bank funds.
+At YE 2010, the breakdown of the bank's funding structure was 75% deposit & 25% market funded, mostly through short and medium term inter-bank funds.

-Moody's will continue to monitor Ringkjøbing Landbobank's existing funding trends, especially considering the volatility of interbank funds.

-Moody's views a score of C as appropriate for the bank's liquidity.
+Moody's will continue to monitor Ringkjøbing Landbobank's existing funding trends, especially considering the volatility of interbank funds, and taking the expected deterioration of Danish funding markets post Bank Package III in consideration.
+This is reflected in the weakening trend that Moody's adds to the bank's C score on liquidity.